NCAR/esds/_sources/communication.md

 ## ESDS Forum

-Every other Monday from 2-3pm MT, we hold the ESDS Forum over [Google Meet](https://meet.google.com/mfb-whpi-tnj), which provides a venue for discussion, coordination and showcasing work in progress.
+The first Tuesday of every month from 1-2pm MT, we hold the ESDS Forum over [Google Meet](https://meet.google.com/mfb-whpi-tnj), which provides a venue for discussion, coordination and showcasing work in progress.
 Examples include:

 - Workflow demos
 - Overview of packages and analysis tools